MagnusThome/RejsaRubberTrac/README.md

 ![Display](images/sensorsandwichmount.jpg)

-This is the COMPLETE wiring needed:
+This is the COMPLETE wiring needed.
+Currently looking at making a small pcb as an interconnect for all connections.
+Soldered wires are not optimal in this tough environment.
+The main board will probably be turned over to get its reset button aiming to the enclosure's front.

 ![Display](images/connectingSandwichFront.jpg)